datarevenue-berlin/OpenMLOps/tutorials/set-up-minikube-cluster.md

 You should look for the `EXTERNAL_IP` and `PORT` of the `LoadBalancer` services you want to access.
 For example,

-* `http://[EXTERNAL_IP_OF_JUPYTER_HUB_PROXY_PUBLIC]:80` to start writing code in your setup
+* `http://[EXTERNAL_IP_OF_DASKHUB_PROXY_PUBLIC]:80` to start writing code in your setup
 * `http://[EXTERNAL_IP_OF_PREFECT_UI]:8080` to configure workflow and dataflows
 * `http://[EXTERNAL_IP_OF_MLFLOW]:5000` to see and track your experiments

 Next, take a look at [our tutorial](./basic-usage-of-jupyter-mlflow-and-prefect.md) on creating a basic production machine learning system using the Open MLOps architecture.
+Note that you can access jupyter hub using any username and password.

 ## Tearing down the cluster